e-comas/e-comas.com/_posts/2024-05-24-everything-we-know-about-prime-day-2024-for-amazon-sellers.md

 ### When is Prime Day?

-Normally Prime Day takes place in the second week of July, so the [best guess](https://www.gq-magazine.co.uk/lifestyle/article/amazon-prime-day-2024) is currently around 9-10 July 2024.
+Normally Prime Day takes place in the second week of July, so the [best guess](https://www.gq-magazine.co.uk/lifestyle/article/amazon-prime-day-2024) is currently around 9-10 July 2024 - though we'd be happy to bet on 16-17 July as well...

 ### Why get involved with Prime Day?